-St. Anna was built in the first half of the 12th century, by the old road connecting the royal and later archbishop’s residence in Esztergom with Starý Tekov.
-The first mention of the settlement of Kalinčiakovo (originally Varšany, then Hontvarsány) was first recorded in a document from around 1242-1272, and then in 1290.
+Church of St. Anne was built in the second half of the 12th century on the old road connecting the royal and later archbishop’s residence in Esztergom with Starý Tekov.
+The settlement of Kalinčiakovo (originally Varšany, then Hontvarsány) was first recorded in a document from around 1242-1272, and then in 1290.
 The reason for issuing the latter act was the destruction of Varsány, then owned by the sons of a certain Simon, by Jób Palásti.
-The local priest was mentioned in the list of papal tithes from 1332-1337, according to which the parish belonged to the richer ones, although it is not certain whether the identification of the mentioned settlement was correct and whether it really referred to the church of St. Anna.
+The local priest was recorded in the list of papal tithes from 1332 – 1337, according to which the parish belonged to the richer ones, although it is not certain whether the identification of the mentioned settlement was correct and whether it really referred to the church of St. Anna.

 In 1655, the church passed into the hands of Calvinists, who added a small wooden tower (later replaced with a brick one), and in 1682 they replaced the ceiling.
 Around 1830, the building fell into decline due to a leaking roof.
 The losses were increased two years later by a fire, after which a renovation was carried out in the 1830s.
 During it, the outer walls of the nave and apse were reinforced with buttresses, the ceiling, roof truss and roof were replaced.
 Subsequent repairs took place in 1864 and 1907.

 The Romanesque church was erected on a hill on the banks of the Sikenica River.
 It was formed of a nave on a rectangular plan with a semicircular apse on the eastern side.
 Both parts were built from carefully prepared ashlar.
 Their external façades were decorated with Romanesque arcaded friezes and lesenes in the apse and a cornice under the roof overhang in the nave and apse.
 Two Romanesque portals led into the interior: from the north and the south.
 The southern one had a very simple, four-sided form with a semicircular tympanum marked by voussoirs.
 The windows of the church were very small and narrow, spalyed on both sides, closed in a semicircles.